cruzpaulo/cruzpaulo/README.md

 ### Hi there 👋

-I'm Paulo from Brazil, ADVPL developer learning the dark arts of front end developement.
+I'm Paulo from Brazil, ADVPL developer learning the dark arts of front end development.

 <!--
 **cruzpaulo/cruzpaulo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.